-As travelers begin to make their way back to Indianapolis next summer, they will have a stunning new attraction to explore, as Newfields will unveil THE LUME Indianapolis in June 2021.
+As travelers make their way back to Indianapolis this summer, they have a stunning new attraction to explore, as Newfields unveiled THE LUME Indianapolis this July.

-An extraordinary multi-sensory experience created by Australian-based Grande Experiences, THE LUME Indianapolis will occupy the entire fourth floor at the Indianapolis Museum of Art at Newfields, making it the largest continuous exhibition space in Newfields’ 137-year history.
-Having already wowed global audiences, THE LUME Indianapolis will mark the first exhibit of its kind in the U.S., featuring almost 150 state-of-the-art high-definition projectors that can transform two-dimensional paintings into a three-dimensional world that guests can explore through all their senses.
-THE LUME Indianapolis is made possible through generous funding from Lilly Endowment Inc.
+An extraordinary multi-sensory experience created by Australian-based Grande Experiences, THE LUME Indianapolis occupies the entire fourth floor at the Indianapolis Museum of Art at Newfields, making it the largest continuous exhibition space in Newfields’ 137-year history.
+Having already wowed global audiences, THE LUME features almost 150 state-of-the-art high-definition projectors that can transform two-dimensional paintings into a three-dimensional world that guests can explore through all their senses.

-THE LUME Indianapolis will allow guests to explore the work of the post-impressionist painter Vincent Van Gogh in an unforgettable way.
+THE LUME Indianapolis allows guests to explore the work of the post-impressionist painter Vincent Van Gogh in an unforgettable way.
 Among the most famous and influential artists in the history of Western art, Van Gogh is known for Sunflowers (1888, National Gallery, London) and The Starry Night (1889, The Museum of Modern Art, New York), both of which will be key highlights of this dynamic experience.
-Guests will also be invited to see Newfields’ own iconic painting by Van Gogh, Landscape at Saint-Rémy (1889) in the IMA Galleries before or after they witness Van Gogh’s paintings come to life in THE LUME.
+Guests will also be invited to see Newfields’ own iconic painting by Van Gogh, Landscape at Saint-Rémy (1889) at the exhibit while they witness Van Gogh’s paintings come to life in THE LUME.

 THE LUME was created by Australian-based Grande Experiences, who have held more than 190 exhibitions and experiences in more than 145 cities worldwide and reached over 17 million visitors.
 The company’s founder, Bruce Peterson, reimagined touring exhibitions 15 years ago by pioneering advanced, multi-sensory technology to engage audiences more deeply with compelling storytelling techniques within a fascinating exhibition experience.
 Peterson said THE LUME is the answer to global audiences’ growing appetite for meaningful and shared experiences and is proud to bring this next-generation immersive art gallery to Newfields.